 - Allocate the items to the production room physically by taking them out of the inventory.
 You must have enough items in stock to complete the assembly order.

 The actual cost of finished goods will be calculated using the costing method of each individual component allocated to an assembly.
 Actual costs associated with finished goods can be seen using the Finished Goods Analysis Report or the Unit Cost per production run can be seen from the Assembly List.

 - Before completing the assembly, you can still amend the actual yield of the manufacturing run if it was higher or lower than expected.
 Completing the finished goods task will increase the total quantity of the finished product by the actual yield.

 - Once the manufacturing run is completed, click the Complete button.

 Auto-assembly is triggered when a sale order for the finished good is authorised.
-Auto-assembly is not triggered if there is enough stock of the finished good already in your inventory to fulfill any outstanding sale orders.
+Currently, it is not possible for auto-assembly to be triggered at another point of the process (e.g. fulfilment, payment).

-NOTE: Only FIFO, FIFO-Batch and Special-Batch costing methods support auto-assembly.
+NOTE: Only FIFO, FIFO-Batch, FIFO-Special and Special-Batch costing methods support auto-assembly.